0mician/CRISPR-Exposed/configuration/README.md

 installing the packages required on the system, creating user, and cloning the github repo of the project.

-## mysql-secure.yml

-Takes care of the setup of MySQL and creates a database for the application and a user to access it.
-It also goes through some housekeeping for a new installation of MySQL.

 ## python.yml

 Though Ubuntu 14.04 uses python 2.7 as default (a good thing for us,